Fed Up With the Kids? How to Manage Parental Anger

 - Do something different.
 Surrender and lie down on the floor.
 Notice how ridiculous you look and feel.
 Cry or laugh down there.

 Note: If nothing stops your angry outbursts give a sincere apology.
-Then commit yourself to some serious counseling and support.
+Then please commit yourself to some serious counseling and support.
+Often six to eight sessions followed by focused practice can make significant change.

 Consider purchasing my little stress management program, the Canadian Best Seller, Frantic Free, 167 Ways to Calm Down and Lighten Up.
 Only $2.95 in e-book format.